 To that end, make sure gloves are comfortable with no pinch points or seams in a spot where it could cause irritation, like the palms.
 Also look for some protection for the knuckles, not necessarily for falling down, but there’s always a possibility that other vehicles could kick up sticks or stones.
 Palm protection is nice as well, Dech adds, and that could be Kevlar or a low-friction plastic.

-3. Buying a Motorcycle Protective Jacket and Riding Pants
+Buying a Jacket and Riding Pants: Safety Over Fashion Statement

 “Once again, buy something made for motorcycle riding,” Dech says.